WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

 ### Part 3: Local Ancestry Inference

+Next, we would like to annotate each genome with information about the ancestry of an individual chromosomal segment.
+This procedure is called local ancestry inference and it can be used to incorporate information about the ancestral origin of individual SNPs for more personalised PRS calculation within admixed individuals.
-Next we will use the RFMix software to calculate local ancestry on chromosome 22 for the same 28 individuals.
+We will use the RFMix software to calculate local ancestry on chromosome 22 for the same set of 28 individuals.
 The RFMix algorithm uses an unsupervised learning algorithm.
+In this instance, “unsupervised learning” means that RFMix detects patterns in haplotype structure and groups similar segments together without needing pre-assigned ancestry labels, allowing it to infer each segment’s ancestral origin directly from the genetic data.
+Here, a haplotype refers to the specific combination of alleles at neighbouring loci along a chromosome that tend to be inherited together as a block.
 ```
 # Run the following UNIX command from the home directory
 module load cmake